BenjaminHamon/JobOrchestra/documentation/features.md

 * Architecture with several separated applications: website, service, master, worker.
 * Implementation can be modified and extended by customizing dependency initialization and injection.
 * Master and workers communicate over WebSocket.
-* MongoDB is the only currently supported database.
+* Support for MongoDB and SQL databases.

 ## Data organization